Paula Breen M.A., PG Dipl. Psych. UKCP Registered.

-Our first session will last 60 minutes; this allows enough time for you to talk about the reasons that bring you to counselling, to ask any questions you have and for me to make some initial administration notes.
-This session also costs £60.
+First session: Our initial session will last 60 minutes; this allows enough time for you to talk about the reasons that bring you to counselling, to ask any questions you have and for me to make some initial administration notes.
+This session also costs £60 (£70 for couples).

-I have a limited number of Concession rate places available.
+Concession rate places: I have a limited number of spaces available.
 They are open to people in genuine need.
 Please ask if you would like more detail.

 My practice is a 12 minute walk from Raynes Park railway station and 7 minutes from Wimbledon Chase Thameslink station.